Healthy Homes Assessment Waiohiki

 Rental Property Home Assessments Waiohiki

-The areas of rental property that are affected through Healthy Homes Standard.
-Healthy Homes Standards in Waiohiki include each:
+Property rental areas that are affected through Healthy Homes Standard.
+Healthy Homes Standard in Waiohiki include each:

 • Living Room